Sanashaheen/Python-Projects/README.md

 2-Quiz Game:
 Have fun testing your knowledge with this interactive quiz game.
 It presents a series of questions and keeps track of your score, providing feedback after each response.

-Tree Generation with Turtle:
+3-Tree Generation with Turtle:
 Utilizing the Turtle graphics library, this project creates beautiful tree.
 You can experiment with different parameters to generate trees of varying shapes and sizes.

-The Netflix Logo Generator
+4-The Netflix Logo Generator
 the project is using the Turtle library to create a representation of the iconic Netflix logo.

-The Virus Creation project :
+5-The Virus Creation project :
 This project that utilizes the Turtle library to generate interesting and visually appealing virus-like images.
 By leveraging Python's image manipulation capabilities with Turtle, this project demonstrates how to programmatically create intricate patterns and designs resembling viruses.

 Getting Started: